ISO 9001:2015 Certification Process: Expert Insights

 Explain the requirements to affected management and discuss possible ways the requirements could be adopted

-Once you reach consensus on the optimal process, put it in writing
+Once consensus on the optimal process is reached, put it in writing

 Documentation Tips